gaehlerm/SoftwareEngineering/README.md

 print(zurich.postcode())
 ```

 A little side remark: `match case` statements were only introduced with Python 3.10.
-This is because they are not supposed to simply replace the switch case statements of for example C++ or shown in the examples here. [for the whole story see https://youtu.be/ASRqxDGutpA]
+This is because they are not supposed to simply replace the switch-case statements, as seen in C++ for example or as shown in the examples here.
+[For the full story, please visit https://youtu.be/ASRqxDGutpA]

-As a summary one can say that `match case` statements are not that bad at all.
-Though they could easily be replaced by dictionaries and they should be wrapped inside a function to make them reusable and obey the SRP.
-Additionally they are a great match with polymorphism in the creation of objects to prevent further `if` statements.
+In summary, one can say that `match case` statements are not bad at all.
+Though they could easily be replaced by dictionaries, and they should be wrapped inside a function to make them reusable and adhere to the SRP.
+Additionally, they are a great match with polymorphism in the creation of objects to prevent further `if` statements.

 ## Strings

 "You should never use two different languages in a single file.
-English is also a language" - ?
+English is also a language." - Unknown

-After pointers and Booleans, strings are probably the third most dangerous data type.
-Many programmers check two strings for equality.
+After pointers and Booleans, strings are arguably the third most error-prone data type.
+Programmers often compare two strings for equality.
 One of them is written in plain text in the code.
-A possibly twenty-character long string.
-If a single character is wrong you have a bug and there is no way the computer is able to know and warn you.
-Of course, you can make this kind of code work.
+A string possibly twenty characters long.
+If a single character is wrong, you have a bug, and there is no way the computer is able to know and warn you.
+Of course, you can make this code work.
 But it is extremely brittle.
-You should eliminate such risk whenever possible.
-String comparison is a possible source for errors and we should avoid them whenever possible.
-As we’ve already seen you should always consider using enums if you want to do string comparison.
+You should eliminate such risks whenever possible.
+String comparison is a potential source of errors, and we should strive to avoid them whenever feasible.
+Remember, programming is all about avoiding potential sources of errors.
+As we have already seen, you should always consider using enums if you want to perform string comparisons.

 ### Stringly typed objects

-Some people even start to encode all kind of logic into strings.
+Some people even start to encode all kinds of logic into strings.
 This is dreadful.
-At times this is also called "stringly typed" to highlight that there should be proper types used instead of strings. // see also "primitive obsession"
+At times, this is also referred to as "stringly typed" to emphasize the importance of using appropriate types instead of strings. // See also "primitive obsession"

-I found the following example in book Clean Code on p.128 where Robert C. Martin (a.k.a.
+I found the following example in the book "Clean Code" on page 128, where Robert C. Martin (a.k.a.
 Uncle Bob) did some refactoring on a unit test.
-It's a book I can highly recommend.
-But here Uncle Bob somehow went haywire.
+I quite like the book.
+It served as a model for this book here.
+But in this example, Uncle Bob somehow went haywire.
 What he explained all made sense, but he somehow missed that one should never write code the way he did.

-He encoded five Boolean states `{heater_state, blower_state, cooler_state, hi_temp_alarm, low_temp_alarm}` into a single string `"hbCHl"`, where each of the characters was encoding weather is was too hot or not, too cold or not, etc. Capital letters mean `true`, lower case letters mean `false`.
-It’s such a beautiful example of what kind of logic can be implemented in strings.
-At least it would be if it wasn’t that outrageous what he did here.
-Do never use strings to encode some other kind of value.
+He encoded five Boolean states `{heater_state, blower_state, cooler_state, hi_temp_alarm, low_temp_alarm}` into a single string `"hbCHl"`, where each character encodes whether it was too hot or not, too cold or not, etc. Capital letters represent `true`, while lowercase letters represent `false`.
+It's such a beautiful example of the kind of logic that can be implemented in strings.
+At least it would be if it weren't so outrageous what he did here.
+Avoid using strings to encode values of a different type.
 To make matters worse, the letter `"h"` is even used twice.
-Like this the code becomes extra brittle because the state depends on the order of the characters.
+This code becomes more fragile because the state relies on the order of the characters.

-The resulting unit tests Uncle Bob wrote are kind of nice at first sight.
-But it takes some knowledge to understand what these 5 characters are supposed to mean.
-Without appropriate background knowledge it is impossible to understand the meaning of this string.
-And the order of the characters inside this string are somewhat arbitrary, yet they have to be in the correct order.
+The unit tests written by Uncle Bob are quite nice at first glance.
+But it takes some knowledge to understand what these five characters are supposed to mean.
+Without appropriate background knowledge, it is impossible to understand the meaning of this string.
+The order of the characters within this string may seem arbitrary, but they must be in the correct sequence.

-Now let’s look how we could make things better.
-We have 5 states that can all be true or false.
+Now let's consider how we could improve things.
+We have five states that can each be either true or false.
 Writing a list with 5 Booleans is probably the first thought, something like `water_state = [False, False, True, True, False]`.
-This is better than the string logic, but it still needs some serious reworking.
-Elements in a list should all be treated equally and accessed at the same time.
-But here you will probably need only one element at the time, `needs_hot_water != water_state[0]`.
+This is an improvement over the string logic, but it still requires significant restructuring.
+All elements in a list should be treated equally and accessed simultaneously.
+But here, you will probably need only one element at a time: `needs_hot_water != water_state[0]`.
 Accessing the first element with `[0]` is a clear indication that we should not use a list [section lists].

-A better solution is using a dataclass that stores 5 different variables.
-One Boolean replacing each character in the string above.
+A better solution is to use a dataclass that stores five different variables.
+One Boolean value replacing each character in the string above.

 ```py
 from dataclasses import dataclass